JawollJan/SpriteSheetMaker/README.md

 ## 🧭 Usage
 1. **Objects to Capture:**
-   This contains a list of all objects within the scene that are to be added to the sprite or sprite sheet, Any object not in this list will be hidden during rendering
+    This contains a list of all the objects used to calculate the auto-camera's frame such that they are within view at all time (You can leave this blank if not using `Auto Camera`)

 2. **Consider Armature Bones:**
    If this is enabled then the bones of the armature(s) are also taken into consideration when calculating the size of each sprite frame